MDecker-MobileComputing/Ionic_StringVergleich/README.md

 # Ionic app "String Comparison" #

 This repository contains an Ionic app that is to be completed as exercise.
-The purpose of the app is to compare two strings.
+The purpose of the app is to compare the length of two strings.

 <br>